Getting Started with the HDL Workflow Advisor

 For how to use the HDL Workflow Advisor to generate HDL code from a MATLAB® script, see Basic HDL Code Generation and FPGA Synthesis from MATLAB.

 In the HDL Workflow Advisor window, you can run individual tasks, a group of tasks, or all the tasks in the workflow.
-For example, before you generate HDL code, prepare the Simulink model for HDL code generation.
-In the Set Target folder, for each individual task, you can specify the target device settings and the target frequency.
-Then, select the task that you want to run and click Run This Task.
 To run a task, all tasks before it must have run successfully.

 To learn more about each individual task, right-click that task, and select What's This?.